nkldlcrz/Function-Frontend/README.md

 For this project, create a simple contract with 2-3 functions.
 Then show the values of those functions in frontend of the application.

-## Description

-This Solidity contract named contractItemPricer is designed to manage and track the prices of items.

 ## Description Each Statement and Function

-# This code is a React application that provides a user interface for managing item prices.
+# This Solidity contract named contractItemPricer is designed to manage and track the prices of items.

 pragma solidity ^0.8.0;
 This line specifies that the contract should be compiled using a Solidity compiler version greater than or equal to 0.8.0 and less than 0.9.0.